oleggrishechkin/react-tagged-state/website/docs/basic/congratulations.md

 # Congratulations!

+That's it!
 You have just learned the basics of React Tagged State.
+It's all what you need for starting work with React Tagged State.

 ## What's next?

-Now you can learn extras:

-- computed
-- events
-- subscriptions
-- effects
+Deep into React Tagged State - we will learn computed, events, subscriptions, effects and even selectors.